AlienDuckPig/Obsidian/README.md

 3. Calendar Plugin
 4. Dataview plugin
 Clicking on today's date on the calendar creates the daily note using the template.
-Create the template using the script below.
+Create the template using the script provided.
 Place the template in your templates folder.
 Configure Settings > Daily notes as shown in the screenshot at the bottom of the page.